 Perform a sumo-stance squat while supporting a barbell in a front rack position across the front of your shoulders.
 Remember that in a front squat, your shoulders and core will do the bulk of the work to keep the barbell up — your hands play a secondary support position.
-To find a comfortable hand position that suits your wrist, shoulder, and lat mobility, try the following:
+Open the Full Instructions Front Squat Variation for tips on finding a comfortable hand position that suits your wrist, shoulder, and lat mobility.

 - Loop your index and third fingers under the bar.

 - Loop your thumbs only under the bar.

 - Cross your arms so your hands are supporting the bar near the opposite shoulders.

 Tip: Throughout this variation, focus on keeping your elbows up and ribs down.

 - Perform a sumo-stance squat while supporting a barbell across the front of your shoulders with your arms extended straight in front of you.

 Full Instructions Goblet Variation